Trent Lock - Sawley

 Trent Lock, Lock Lane, Sawley, Long Eaton, NG10 2FY.

 Trent Lock is the first lock on the Erewash Canal.
 A large settlement grew up around the lock because it was a busy meeting point for several waterways.
 It became known as ‘Waters Meet’ by boaters.
 Trent Lock allows boats to go up the Erewash canal or down the River Trent.

 A visit to Trent Lock can help you understand the difference between canals and rivers.

 Through guided walks pupils will see both the flowing River Trent and the start of the Erewash Canal.
 It’s a great place to spot boats and a fantastic location to learn about canal history and wildlife.

-Our team of Explorers Education Volunteers offers you the opportunity to visit this important local lock and support learning with guided walks and workshops focusing on local history, wildlife, or STEM.
+Our team of Explorers Education Volunteers offers you the opportunity to visit this important local lock and support learning with interactive guided walks and inspiring sessions focusing on: